gscontras/probLang/chapters/02-pragmatics.md

 ###### Joint inference of world state, access and observation

 If the pragmatic listener does not know the number $$a$$ of apples that the speaker saw, the listener can nevertheless infer likely values for $$a$$, given an utterance.
-In fact, the listener can make a joint inference of $$s$$, $$a$$ and $$o$$, all of which are unknown to him, but all of which conspire to feed into the speaker's utterance probabilities.
+In fact, the listener can make a joint inference of $$s$$, $$a$$ and $$o$$, all of which are unknown to him, but all of which feed into the speaker's utterance probabilities.
 The posterior inference of $$a$$ is particularly interesting because it is a probabilistic inference of the speaker's competence, mediated by what the speaker said.

 ~~~~
 // red apple base rate